tomclose/new_notes/_sessions/ruby3/2_more_arrays.md

 title: More arrays
 ---

+Here are some things you learnt in the last exercise:

 ### Accessing elements

 * Arrays start from 0, so that the first elements is `a[0]`
 * Arrays also allow indexing from the back, giving the last element as `a[-1]`
 * If try to access beyond the end of the array it gives `nil` (instead of an error in other languages)
 * You can access multiple elements by specifying a range, e.g. `a[1..-1]` is everything but the first element

 ### Array methods